LG CordZero A9 vs. Dyson V10 Absolute Comparison

 Ergonomic Comparison

-One significant advantage of LG’s vertically aligned dustbin is the lightweight frame, making it more ergonomic than the bulky Dyson V10 body.
+One significant advantage of LG’s vertically aligned dustbin is its lightweight frame, which makes it more ergonomic than the bulky Dyson V10 body.

 If you’re looking for a stick vacuum with above-average handheld usability, strongly consider the CordZero A9 because of this feature.